Marietta shelter voted down 6-0

 “We're at Christmas, and what a time to find space and be told there's no room,” he said.
 “How appropriate.
 All we wanted to do was something good, and put Marietta on the map of how to do things right.
 When those moms are putting those kids out there, they're going to go somewhere.
 And if you don't care, maybe your God doesn't tell you care about them, maybe that's just not your background.
 Well, mine says they don't have to be like you.
 They don't have to look like you.
 They don't have to come from where I come from, because if those babies are out there, then we put a plan together.”

 To the naysayers, Bryant was proposing putting those children in a detention site.
-They drew comparisons to controversial border camps where detainees reportedly suffer human rights violations.
+Some, like activist Geovani Serrano, drew comparisons to controversial border camps where detainees reportedly suffer human rights violations.

+“If Marietta leaders pass the variance request to open a shelter, it would put the city at the center of the national debate surrounding the United States policy of separating immigrant families who are crossing the border. … Let us remember the Japanese concentration camps, the Holocaust and not move this county into backward steps, but move forward with justice.”

 Bryant said that is not an accurate picture of what would have gone on at his planned shelter.
 He said the kids staying there would receive medical care, tutoring, job training and supervised recreation time.
 He said the location would be dependent on government grant money, which would have required sticking to strict guidelines for properly treating the youths, and he said the children staying there would have already been approved for permanent homes.
 Their average time living at the facility would be 35 days, he said.